Opening a UK bank account

 - Proof that you are a student: this could be your offer letter or a bank letter from the University.

 - Proof of your address: some banks will require proof of your UK address and/or your overseas address.
 This could be your contract, a utility bill or a bank letter from the University.
+If you provide a tenancy agreement for private sector accommodation, it should be signed by the landlord.

 How to get a bank letter